ASE A3 Manual Drive Train and Axles

 10.

 Answer A is wrong.
 Some countershafts have a solid countershaft fixed to the case; it is fastened and does not spin.
-The countershaft gear assembly rides on a set of needle bearings between the countershaft and the gear cluster.
+The countershaft gear assembly rides on needle bearings between the countershaft and the gear cluster.

 Answer B is wrong.
 Another type of countershaft contains tapered roller bearings.